ElisaLunardelli369/The-morning/README.md

 # The-morning
-Exercise for my Creative 3D Graphics exam.
+Project for my Creative 3D Graphics exam.

 I've modeled and animated a little fox in the forest